The Victors (1963 film): Plot

-Chase has a relationship with Magda, who suggests he desert and join her in the black market.
+Chase has a relationship with Magda, a Polish woman who suggests he desert and join her in the black market.
 He refuses just as he learns that his unit is marching out of town in the rain.
 Some of his friends hide his gear under their rain ponchos, and he slips into formation.
 Back at the front he is wounded in the leg.

-A newcomer to the squad, a misfit named Weaver, adopts a dog even though another man in the unit tells him that it is against regulations ("They're dirty and they make dirt"), and they can't take dogs with them when they redeploy at the front.
-Weaver keeps feeding the dog anyway, even after the other men kick him and his dog out of the tent.
+A newcomer to the squad, a misfit named Weaver, adopts a dog even though another man in the unit tells him that it is against regulations.
+They can't take dogs with them when they redeploy at the front, so they have to shoot them.
+Weaver feeds the dog anyway, even after the other men kick him and the dog out of the tent.
 When the unit moves out, one of the other men in the unit, Grogan, tells Weaver to call his dog.
-Weaver thinks that the others have changed their minds and are letting him bring his dog with them, but Grover shoots the dog as it runs after the truck.
+Weaver thinks that the others have changed their minds and are letting him bring his dog with them, but Grogan shoots the dog as it runs after the truck.

 When Chase gets out of hospital in England, he is stuck at a bus stop in the rain.
 A man, Dennis, invites him to have tea with his family.
 He has a pleasant time, but when he visits Craig in the hospital, he discovers that most of Craig's face has been blown off.
+Craig tells him to get out, but Chase overcomes his initial horror and greets him calmly.

 The war in Europe ends.
 In 1946 Trower is still in the Army and stationed in Berlin.
 He is in love with Helga, a young German woman who was raped by the Russians during and after the Battle of Berlin.
-Trower brings her parents imported goods from the PX (military Post Exchange) when he visits their apartment and has sex with Helga in their bedroom.
-Helga's sister has been sleeping with Russians; her current lover, a Russian officer, has given her an expensive fur coat that she flaunts in front of Helga, their parents, and Trower.
-Trower is returning to his base when he meets a drunken Russian soldier.
-He thinks of Russians raping Helga and a provokes a fight with the Russian.
+Trower brings her parents imported goods from the PX (military Post Exchange) when he visits their apartment, noticing a mezuzah on the doorway.
+Helga's sister, Trudi, enters the apartment to the chagrin of her parents.
+Her current lover, a Russian "commander", has given her an expensive fur coat that she flaunts in front of Helga, their parents, and Trower.
+She explains to Trower that without the Russian her parents would be living outdoors.
+He spends the night with Helga; it's her night in the shared bedroom.
+Trower is returning to his base when he meets a drunken Russian soldier (Albert Finney).
+He provokes a fight with the Russian, asking how many women he's raped tonight.
 The two men pull knives and stab each other to death.
-As the camera pulls back to show seemingly endless ruins, we see that the position of the allies' bodies suggests the letter 'V' for Victory.
+As the camera pulls back to show seemingly endless ruins, we see that the position of the Allied soldiers' bodies suggests the letter 'V' for Victory.